 - Using light colors, but not just white.

-- To add colors, try out some subtle touches.
+- Adding colors, but try out some subtle touches of soothing colors.

-- Try tiles about halfway up the wall and then a light colour for the upper half.
+- Trying tiles about halfway up the wall and then a light color for the upper half.

 2. Keep Your Kitchen Organized

-You need to think carefully about each and every detail so that you can move around and comfortably open cupboards and drawers.
+Additionally, you need to think carefully about each and every detail so that you can comfortably move around and open cupboards and drawers.

 Remember, it’s really important that you’re able to do everything you need to do without difficulty.
 Having a place for everything and keeping everything in its place will make things much easier and more efficient.